404dreamer/slp-dissertation/README.md

-# Offline Implementation for Efficient Training of Diffusion Language Models
+# Online Implementation for Efficient Training of Diffusion Language Models

 This code is based on the implementation of: [**Latent Diffusion for Language Generation**](https://arxiv.org/abs/2212.09462).
-Since the computing platform we relied on is Cirrus, where the computing nodes are offline; Hence, many modifications are required to convert the code for online enviriment to an offline environment.

 ## Training Track